microsoft/ivy/doc/proving.md

 *d* to *r* and any values *X*,*Y* of type *d*,  we can infer that *X*=*Y* implies *f*(*X*) = *f*(*Y*).
 The dashes separating the premises from the conclusion are just a comment.
 The conclusion is always the last judgement in the schema.
-Also, notice the declaration of funciton *f* contains a variable *X*.
+Also, notice the declaration of function *f* contains a variable *X*.
 The scope of this variable is only the function declaration.
 It has no relation to the variable *X* in the conclusion.

 The keyword `axiom` tells IVy that this schema should be taken as valid